OlgaTorok/Generative-Design/2_Shapes/Chapter_10/README.md

 [Shapes](../)

-# 10. Using slider and rotation of shapes in a grid
+# 10. Changing shape positions in a grid

-In this sketch the shapes rotate to follow the mouse and using a slider the size and number of shapes changes.
+In this sketch the shapes are following the movement of the mouse, and the mouse click changes the shape position to a random location.

 ## Step 1